 If you need customer support, your first port of call is a support ticket.
 You can request a phone call back, too.
 This is available 24/7, even for free accounts.
 During our testing, we contacted support several times and always got a call back within five minutes, which is impressive.

 Wix’s most direct competitor is Squarespace, another all-in-one website editor.
 Squarespace’s interface is easier to use, especially for less technically-minded site owners who don’t need Wix’s more advanced tools.
 Squarespace also arguably has better quality template designs than Wix, even if it has far fewer.
-Read our Squarespace review to find out more about this platform.

 Using WordPress for your website instead of Wix is another option.
 WordPress offers you even more versatility than Wix, with thousands of templates, themes, and plugins.
 It’s the most established content management system available today, and you can build just about any type of website with it.

 But generally, it takes more effort to build and manage a WordPress website than a Wix site, as there are many more moving parts you're in charge of.
-You can read our WordPress review to learn more about it and what we made of it.

 Wix offers you the perfect mix of streamlined website design and creative freedom.
 It’s a multi-faceted tool that’s a paradigm shift in how professional websites can be created and managed.